Korea, South Demographics

 Ethnic Groups homogeneous (except for about 20,000 Chinese)

-Korean is spoken in both North and South Korea and is written in a phonetic alphabet created and promulgated in the mid-15th century.
+Language Note Korean is spoken in both North and South Korea and is written in a phonetic alphabet created and promulgated in the mid-15th century.
 While the alphabet is called Hangul in South Korea, it is known as Chosongul in North Korea.
 Although the Korean language is replete with words adapted from Chinese, the North Koreans, unlike the South Koreans, do not use Chinese characters with Chosongul in their newspapers and publications.
 They prefer to use only Chosongul, which is sufficient for most needs.

-There are also some difference in vocabulary between the North and the South, influenced somewhat by politics and also by the contact each country has had with other nations.
+There are also some differences in vocabulary between the North and the South, influenced somewhat by politics and also by the contact each country has had with other nations.
 Russian, Chinese, and English are taught as second languages in the schools.

 Korea, South Health Information